joshtynjala/optimizing-performance-for-the-flash-platform/sql-database-performance/application-design-for-database-performance.md

 You can continue calling the `next()` method until all the data loads.
 As shown in the previous listing, you can determine when the data has all loaded.
-Check the `complete` property of the SQLResult object that’s created each time the `execute()` or `next()` method finishes.
+Check the `complete` property of the SQLResult object that's created each time the `execute()` or `next()` method finishes.
 Note: Use the `prefetch` parameter and the `next()` method to divide up the processing of result data.
-Don’t use this parameter and method to limit a query’s results to a portion of its result set.
+Don't use this parameter and method to limit a query's results to a portion of its result set.
-If you only want to retrieve a subset of rows in a statement’s result set, use the `LIMIT` clause of the `SELECT` statement.
+If you only want to retrieve a subset of rows in a statement's result set, use the `LIMIT` clause of the `SELECT` statement.
 If the result set is large, you can still use the `prefetch` parameter and `next()` method to divide up the processing of the results.